fhiso/tsc-governance/by-laws-exec.md

 During the Extended Organisational Period, the Board shall have the authority to create positions, delegate authority and fill vacancies.
-The term of office of Officers, Directors and Council Members is deemed to begin once the Extended Organisational Period ends.
+The term of office of Officers is deemed to begin once the Extended Organisational Period ends.

 During the Extended Organisational Period, the Board may, as necessary, amend the bylaws to fully support organisational requirements without the consent of an Annual General Meeting or other business meeting.
-The requirement to hold an Annual Council Meeting of the Regional Advisory Council and an Annual General Meeting is waived during the Extended Organisational Period.
+The requirement to hold an Annual General Meeting is waived during the Extended Organisational Period.